 One of the most popular places in your home for different types of animals to live is your attic.
 The most common attic pests are raccoons, bats, rats, mice, squirrels, opossums, and birds.

 Squirrels, mice, and rats are the most common rodents that live in attics.
 The Norway rat and the roof rat are the most common rats.
-The Eastern Gray Squirrel is the most common squirrel.
-The house mouse is the most common mouse.
+The Eastern Gray Squirrel is the most common squirrel species.
+The house mouse is the most common rodent.

 Rodent Removal from the Attic